Non-free sections of Fano fibrations: Grauert-M ulich

 For a good fibration $\pi: \mathcal{Z} \to B$ the deformation theory of a section $C$ is controlled by the Harder-Narasimhan filtration of the restriction $T_{\mathcal{Z}/B}|_{C}$.
 In this section, we show that (under certain hypotheses) the Harder-Narasimhan filtration of $T_{\mathcal{Z}/B}|_{C}$ is ``approximately'' the restriction of the $[C]$-Harder-Narasimhan filtration of $T_{\mathcal{Z}/B}$.
-Due to the similarity to the Grauert-Mulich theorem (\cite{GM75}) describing the restriction of semistable bundles to lines in $\mathbb{P}^{n}$, we will refer to such statements as ``Grauert-Mulich'' results.
+Due to the similarity to the Grauert-M\"ulich theorem (\cite{GM75}) describing the restriction of semistable bundles to lines in $\mathbb{P}^{n}$, we will refer to such statements as ``Grauert-M\"ulich'' results.
 The material in this section is motivated by \cite[Section 3]{PatelRiedlTseng} and by \cite[Chapter II, Section 2]{OSS80}.

 \

 Suppose that $Z$ is a smooth projective variety and $W$ is a variety parametrizing a family of maps $s: C \to Z$.
 Let $\mathcal{E}$ be a torsion-free sheaf on $Z$ and let $\mathcal{F}$ be a term in the relative Harder-Narasimhan filtration of $\mathcal{E}$ pulled back to the universal family over an open subset of $W$.
 We would like to determine when $\mathcal{F}$ is the pullback of a sheaf $\mathcal{F}_{Z}$ from $Z$.
 In this case we can expect $\mathcal{F}_{Z}$ to be a term in the Harder-Narasimhan filtration of $\mathcal{E}$ with respect to the numerical class of the curves $s_{*}C$.